mdlayher/corerad/website/content/_index.md

 Protocol](https://en.wikipedia.org/wiki/Neighbor_Discovery_Protocol) router
 advertisement daemon, released under the Apache 2.0 License.

+CoreRAD has reached v1.0.0 and is considered stable and ready for production use on Linux routers.

 [You can find the source code at `github.com/mdlayher/corerad`.](https://github.com/mdlayher/corerad)

 [![CoreRAD Grafana + Prometheus dashboard](/img/grafana.png)](/img/grafana.png)